 40:17 Do you remember where you were and how you found out about Kobe’s passing a year ago?

 Shaw: I was at NBA TV was about 10 minutes away from coming on the set.
 I was with Stan Van Gundy and Matt Winer.
 We had had our makeup done.
 We’re getting ready to walk onto the set, and one of our statisticians came over and said I can’t believe this report.
 TMZ said Kobe was killed in a helicopter crash.
 It just kind of stunned everybody, and everybody started scrambling and grabbing their phones and making calls and trying to find out if it was true.
 What most people didn’t know, at the time, was that his daughter and the other folks were, were on that helicopter.
 I remember the producers at NBA TV asked me if I wanted to go on air and talk about it.

 You can follow Michael Scotto on Twitter: @MikeAScotto

-Basketball, Draft, Lakers, NBA, Podcast, Featured, Top, Bradley Beal, Brian Shaw, Daishen Nix, Isaiah Todd, Jalen Green, Jaylen Brown, Jonathan Kuminga, Kobe Bryant, Larry Bird, Magic Johnson, Michael Jordan, Paul George, Penny Hardaway, Rod Strickland, Shaquille O'Neal, Shareef Abdur-Rahim, G League Ignite, Los Angeles Lakers
+Basketball, Draft, Lakers, NBA, Podcast, Top, Bradley Beal, Brian Shaw, Daishen Nix, Isaiah Todd, Jalen Green, Jaylen Brown, Jonathan Kuminga, Kobe Bryant, Larry Bird, Magic Johnson, Michael Jordan, Paul George, Penny Hardaway, Rod Strickland, Shaquille O'Neal, Shareef Abdur-Rahim, G League Ignite, Los Angeles Lakers